Senators have pain and wounds – but no regrets

 It wasn’t pretty hockey to watch, but they made it embraceable with their humour.
 The players joked about their coach’s mantra – “Rest is a weapon” – and they even kidded about Boucher’s passive defence-first,-second and -third philosophy.
 “We’ll bore them out of the building,” MacArthur said for the team’s plan for Game 7.

-They didn’t.
-Even the Ottawa fans got into it, chanting “one-three-one” in the final match at Canadian Tire Centre, the reference being Boucher’s much-condemned “system” of having one forward sort-of fore-checking, three players stacking the red line, one defender well back.
+Well, they didn’t.
+Even the Ottawa fans – at least those who filled most of the seats at the rink – got into it, chanting “one-three-one” in the final match at Canadian Tire Centre, the reference being Boucher’s much-condemned “system” of having one forward sort-of fore-checking, three players stacking the red line, one defender well back.

 In the end, though, it wasn’t enough to defeat Crosby and Kunitz, Evgeni Malkin, Phil Kessel and all the other Penguins.